cncf/tag-security/assessments/guide/joint-evaluation.md

 content stored on any system).
 This should be stated in terms that are accessible to a reader that does not fully understand the system.
-Hence, "a compromised main Flibble key lets and attacker push and pull widgets" is less useful than saying " compromised main Flibble key lets an attacker executer arbitrary code on client machines using the Flibble server".
+Hence, "a compromised main Flibble key lets and attacker push and pull widgets" is less useful than saying " compromised main Flibble key lets an attacker execute arbitrary code on client machines using the Flibble server".

 ### Compensating Mechanisms